 At that time, the daily practice of macrobiotics was very severe and restrictive to the point that it may not have had much of a future.
 In the principles of macrobiotic practice however, we must understand that change is the only constant.
 It is in this way that Ohsawa’s work makes it possible for the practice itself to adapt to the changing nature of people and the planet.

 George Ohsawa’s Influence on Michio Kushi

 Michio and Aveline Kushi relaxed and opened the practice, revitalizing and nourishing the movement.
 It thrived worldwide.
 Aveline developed macrobiotic cooking as a healing art, and Michio developed healthcare and diagnosis to a degree that resulted in many seemingly unbelievable recoveries in the 60s and 70s.
 Michio also further refined and developed the principles of macrobiotics and shared very clear and practical spiritual teachings.
-In 1966, just before Ohsawa’s death, he and Michio decided to focus the macrobiotic movement on cancer recovery.
+At the end of 1965 in Cambridge Massachusetts, Ohsawa and Michio had a meeting about how to promote macrobiotics and attract a much wider audience.
+Since cancer was becoming more prevalent at the time, they decided to place more emphasis for the macrobiotic movement on cancer recovery.
 Their decision changed the direction of macrobiotics from a more spiritual transformation to a daily, physical practice with greater emphasis on diet and health.

 Michio Kushi Mentors Denny Waxman

 I met Michio in 1969 when he came to lecture in Philadelphia.
 Shortly before, I had signed the lease and began preparing to open Essene.
 I got to the lecture early at the Unitarian Church to wait for Michio and ask his advice on the store.
 “Keep it clean.
 If it is not clean, it is not macrobiotic.”